purduesigbots/pros-docs/v5/okapi/api/control/iterative/iterative-pos-pid-controller.rst

 setErrorSumLimits
 ~~~~~~~~~~~~~~~~~

 Sets the error sum bounds.
-Default bounds are ``[500, 1250]``.
-Error will only be added to the
+Default bounds are ``[0, std::numeric_limits<double>::max()]``.
+Error will only be added to the integral term when its absolute value between these bounds
-integral term when its absolute value between these bounds of either side of the target.
+of either side of the target.

 .. tabs ::
    .. tab :: Prototype